manoharan-lab/holopy/docs/source/users/load_tutorial.rst

     0.9196428571428571

-Some convenient tools for manipulating image data are included within HoloPy.
+Holopy includes some other convenient tools for manipulating image data.
 See the :ref:`tools` page for details.

 .. _metadata:

 Telling HoloPy about your Experimental Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recorded holograms are a product of the specific experimental setup that produced them.
+Recorded holograms are a product of the specific experimental setup that
-The image only makes sense when considered with information about the experimental
+produced them.
+The image only makes sense when considered with the experimental
 conditions in mind.
-When you load an image, you have the option to specify some of this
+When you load an image, you have the option to specify some
-information in the form of :dfn:`metadata` that is associated with the image.
-In fact, we
+of this information in the form of :dfn:`metadata` that is associated with the
-already saw an example of this when we specified image spacing earlier.
-The sample in our
+image.
+In fact, we already saw an example of this when we specified image
-image was immersed in water, which has a refractive index of 1.33.
-It was illuminated by
+spacing earlier.
+The sample in our image was immersed in water (refractive
-a red laser with wavelength of 660 nm and polarization in the x-direction.
-We can tell
+index 1.33).
+Illumination was by a red laser with wavelength 660 nm and
-HoloPy all of this information when loading the image:
+polarization in the x-direction.
+We can tell HoloPy all of this information
+when loading the image:

 ..  testcode::